-Even at motorways speeds, the Golf features hardly any wind or road noise and it's almost ghost-like over bumps - it just glides over them.
+Even at motorway speeds, the Golf features hardly any wind or road noise and it's almost ghost-like over bumps - it just glides over them.
 Progress can be made even more fluid by choosing the adaptive damping system as an option.

 In addition to the effortless ride, Volkswagen has made the Golf engaging to drive.
 Drivers benefit from well weighted steering, a precise gearshift and strong brakes, while an electronic differential helps deliver sharp turn-in to corners and extra traction when exiting.
 Overall then, the Golf is always composed and inspires confidence in its driver.

-In terms of gearboxes, both the manual and automatic DSG are precise, and on the latter, there is also the option of steering wheel-mounted paddles.
+In terms of gearboxes, both the manual and twin-clutch DSG are precise, and on the latter, there is also the option of steering wheel-mounted paddles.
 However, the seven-speed unit used on lower powered models in smoother than the six-speed version that’s optional on 2.0-litre TDI and 2.0-litre petrol models.

 The Volkswagen Golf Mk7 finished a strong 18th in our 2014 Driver Power customer satisfaction, while Volkswagen as a manufacturer finished 19th out of 33 manufacturers.